Keywords in Python – Set 1

 15. del : del is used to delete a reference to an object.
 Any variable or list value can be deleted using del.

 The list before deleting any value [1, 2, 3] The list after deleting 2nd element [1, 3]

 Traceback (most recent call last): File "9e957ae60b718765ec2376b8ab4225ab.py", line 19, in assert 5<3, "5 is not smaller than 3" AssertionError: 5 is not smaller than 3

 Next Article – Keywords in Python | Set 2

 This article is contributed by Manjeet Singh(S. Nandini).
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.

 To begin with, your interview preparations Enhance your Data Structures concepts with the Python DS Course.
 And to begin with your Machine Learning Journey, join the Machine Learning – Basic Level Course